Skip to main content

 Used for:

-• Type 2 diabetes in people age 10 and older, in addition to diet and exercise
+• Type 2 diabetes in people age 10 and older, together with a balanced diet and exercise

-• Lowering the risk of major heart-related problems (like heart attack) in adults with Type 2 diabetes and heart disease
+• Lowering the risk of serious heart-related problems in adults with Type 2 diabetes and heart disease

 Used for: